 - 1 tablespoon whole milk

 Combine the milk and nutmeg.
 Apply it to your skin in small circles, massaging gently as you go.

 Tip: If you don’t want to use dairy milk, you can use coconut milk.

 Allow the mask to sit for 5 to 10 minutes.
 Rinse well with warm water.
 Finish with your favorite moisturizer.

-Ayurveda is a philosophy that embraces the use of herbs to achieve wellness and balance in all areas of your life.
+Ayurveda face masks are a philosophy that embraces the use of herbs to achieve wellness and balance in all areas of your life.
 That includes skincare.
 The blend of herbs used in this facial mask cleanses and refreshes your skin.
 The result is a fresh, young-looking face that is acne-free and healthy.

 - ½ teaspoon organic neem leaf powder

 - ½ teaspoon organic peppermint leaf (this is optional)

 - Organic rose, peppermint, or cucumber hydrosol

 Mix the first three ingredients in a small container.
 Add the hydrosol until you get a thick paste.